 Back Row (l-r) Alan Beaumont, David Parker, Alf Hobson, Teddy Morris, Harry Bates, Jimmy Kane (trainer)

-Front Row (l-r) Bill Kinghorn, Arthur Frost, Billy Thomas, Alex Parker, Gordon Bailey, Charlie Lewis
+Front Row (l-r) Bill Kinghorn, Arthur Frost, Ken Riding, Bob Smith (player-coach), Gordon Bailey, Charlie Lewis.

 The musicians behind the team are The Dingle Silver Prize Band (Conductor W B Godfrey LNCM) who in that season regularly played before the game and at half time.